 The perks for private student loans are far more limited.
 Private student loans do not offer loan forgiveness or repayment plans based upon your income.
 There is also little reason for hope coming in the form of government assistance.

 Another tool to attack private student loans is to refinance with a private lender.
-The way this works is the private lender pays off the student loans you specify, and you repay the lender, at hopefully a much lower interest rate.
+A refinance takes place when a private lender pays off the student loans you specify, and you repay the lender, at hopefully a much lower interest rate.
 This has become a very quickly growing and competitive industry over the past 5 to 10 years, with well over a dozen lenders offering private consolidation.
 The idea behind the process is that the graduated and employed version of you is much less of a credit risk thank than the unemployed student version who first applied for your student loans.
-The lender gets a safe investment, you get a lower interest rate.
+The lender gets a safe investment, and you get a lower interest rate.
 Just be careful not to include your federal student loans in this process as it would mean they were no longer eligible for PSLF or income-driven repayment plans.

 Managing Bar Study Loans